Deeming rules apply to your financial investments and help us work out your rate of payment.

 Deeming is used to calculate income for assessment of your payment.

-- if you are single and getting either a pension or allowance, the first $46,600 of your financial investments is deemed to earn income at 2% per annum and any amount over that is deemed to earn income at 3.5% per annum
+- if you're single and receive an income support payment, the first $50,200 of your financial investments is deemed to earn income at 1.75% per annum and any amount over that is deemed to earn income at 3.25% per annum

-- if at least 1 of you is getting a pension, the first $77,400 of your and your partner's financial investments is deemed to earn income at 2% per annum and any amount over that is deemed to earn income at 3.5% per annum, or
+- if you're a member of a couple and at least one of you receive a pension, the first $83,400 of your and your partner's combined financial investments are deemed to earn income at 1.75% per annum and any amount over that is deemed to earn income at 3.25% per annum, or

-- if neither of you is getting a pension, the first $38,700 for each of your and your share of jointly owned financial investments is deemed to earn income at 2% per annum and any amount over that is deemed to earn income at 3.5% per annum
+- if you're a member of a couple and neither of you receive a pension, the first $41,700 for each of your own and your share of jointly owned financial investments are deemed to earn income at 1.75% per annum and any amount over that is deemed to earn income at 3.25% per annum

-If your investments earn more than the deemed rates
+If you earn more than the deemed rates

 Setting the deeming rates

-Deeming rates are continually monitored to ensure that they are appropriate and reflect returns across a range of investment choices available in the market.
+Deeming rates are continually monitored to ensure that they're appropriate and reflect returns across a range of investment choices available in the market.

-Deeming rates are set by the Minister for the Department of Social Services.
+Deeming rates are set by the Minister for Social Services.

-The deemed income is added to any income you have from other sources such as income from employment.
-Your total income is then used to work out how much pension, benefit or allowance can be paid to you.
+The deemed income is added to any income you have from other sources, such as income from employment.
+Your total income is then used to work out how much income support can be paid to you.

 Deeming exemptions are granted to financial investments under special circumstances.
 Examples include: